jaredjbarnes/book-keep/README.md

 decorations.

 1 - Load the new and old version of the document.
-2 - Load the decoration.
+2 - Load the decorations.
-3 - Run the diffChar with the "diff" module to get diffs.
+3 - Run the diffArray with the "diff" module to get diffs.
 4 - Load the old text into the text editor.
 5 - Move cursor through the diffs adding/removing text.
 6 - Save the resulting positions of the decorations.